fangq/mcx/mcxlab/README.txt

                        the 2D plane in such case.
                        for 2D simulations, Example: <demo_mcxlab_2d.m>

                        mcxlab also accepts 4D arrays to define continuously varying media.
                        The following formats are accepted
-                         1 x Nx x Ny x Nz float32 array: mua values for each voxel (must use permute to make 1st dimension singleton)
+                         1 x Nx x Ny x Nz float32 array: "mua_float"/101 format: mua values for each voxel (must use permute to make 1st dimension singleton)
-                         2 x Nx x Ny x Nz float32 array: mua/mus values for each voxel (g/n use prop(2,:))
+                         2 x Nx x Ny x Nz float32 array: "muamus_float"/100 format: mua/mus values for each voxel (g/n use prop(2,:))
+                         3 x Nx x Ny x Nz float32 array: "labelplus"/99 format: {[float32: property_value][float32: property_index i, 0-3][float32: tissue label]},
+                                          the optical properties are first read based on the label, then the i-th property is replaced by the property value
+                         3 x Nx x Ny x Nz int16/uint16 array:  "mixlabel"/98 format: {[int16 label1][uint16 label2][0-65535 label1 percentage]}
-                         4 x Nx x Ny x Nz uint8 array: mua/mus/g/n gray-scale (0-255) interpolating between prop(2,:) and prop(3,:)
+                         4 x Nx x Ny x Nz uint8 array: "asgn_byte"/103 format: mua/mus/g/n gray-scale (0-255) interpolating between prop(2,:) and prop(3,:)
-                         2 x Nx x Ny x Nz uint16 array: mua/mus gray-scale (0-65535) interpolating between prop(2,:) and prop(3,:)
+                         2 x Nx x Ny x Nz uint16 array: "muamus_short"/104 format: mua/mus gray-scale (0-65535) interpolating between prop(2,:) and prop(3,:)
+                         8 x Nx x Ny x Nz uint8 array: "svmc"/97 format: split-voxel MC (SVMC) hybrid domain, can be created by mcxsvmc.m
                          Example: <demo_continuous_mua_mus.m>.
 If voxel-based media are used, partial-path/momentum outputs are disabled
+                         Example: <demo_svmc_*.m> for SVMC related examples
       *cfg.prop:       an N by 4 array, each row specifies [mua, mus, g, n] in order. the first row corresponds to medium type 0 (background) which is typically [0 0 1 1].
 The second row is type 1, and so on.
-The background medium (type 0) has special meanings: a photon terminates when moving from a non-zero to zero voxel.
+The background medium (type 0) has special meanings: a photon is terminated when moving from a non-zero to zero voxel.
-      *cfg.tstart:     starting time of the simulation (in seconds) *cfg.tstep:      time-gate width of the simulation (in seconds) *cfg.tend:       ending time of the simulation (in second) *cfg.srcpos:     a 1 by 3 vector, the position of the source in grid unit *cfg.srcdir:     a 1 by 3 vector, specifying the incident vector; if srcdir contains a 4th element, it specifies the focal length of the source (only valid for focuable src, such as planar, disk, fourier, gaussian, pattern, slit, etc); if the focal length is nan, all photons will be launched isotropically regardless of the srcdir direction.
+      *cfg.tstart:     starting time of the simulation (in seconds) *cfg.tstep:      time-gate width of the simulation (in seconds) *cfg.tend:       ending time of the simulation (in second) *cfg.srcpos:     a 1 by 3 vector, the position of the source in grid unit; if a non-zero 4th element is given, it specifies the initial weight of each photon packet (or a multiplier in the cases of pattern/pattern3d sources); this initial weight can be negative - the output fluence is expected to be linearly proportional to this initial weight (w0) before normalization.
+      *cfg.srcdir:     a 1 by 3 vector, specifying the incident vector; if srcdir contains a 4th element, it specifies the focal length of the source (only valid for focuable src, such as planar, disk, fourier, gaussian, pattern, slit, etc); if the focal length is nan, all photons will be launched isotropically regardless of the srcdir direction; if the focal length is -inf, the launch angle will be computed based on the Lambertian (cosine) distribution.

  == MC simulation settings ==
        cfg.seed:       seed for the random number generator (integer) [0]